When Scarecrow kills Batgirl, Gordon discovers she was his daughter, and maddened with grief blames Batman.

 - Breaking Bad News Gently: Barbara intends to tell her father the truth, and has him sit down before she starts.
 He cuts her off to maintain deniability, though, as it's implied he already knew.

-- Car Cushion: Scarecrow bashes Batgirl over the head with a pipe causing her to plummet over the edge of a skyscraper and crash through the windshield of the police car her father is riding in.
+- Car Cushion: Scarecrow bashes Batgirl over the head with his cane, causing her to plummet over the edge of a skyscraper and crash through the windshield of the police car her father is riding in.

 - Catapult Nightmare: Barbara wakes up as her dad and Batman fall to their deaths.

 - Create Your Own Villain: Batgirl fears that this trope will be enacted if she became a casualty of the collateral damage from a super-battle: The Commissioner Gordon would become a Knight Templar Parent that will destroy the Bat-family.
 He would become a villain created by the death of heroine Batgirl.

 - Darker and Edgier: No doubt the darkest episode in the whole series.